jph98/scripts/phaser-notes.md

 * You can transition to new scenes with this.scene.start() passing in the name

 n.b.
 Always save images as PNG as this format has the advantages of being lossless – it does not lose quality when saved – and supports alpha channel (transparency).

+Sprite - can be animated, unlike an image